 What's In for Me in Using Stock Photos?

-What is not in for you, should be the question!
-By using stock photos you can solve a lot of your graphic design needs at once, in a very efficient and low cost solution.
+What is not in for you should be the question!
+By using stock photos, you can solve a lot of your graphic design needs at once in a very efficient and low-cost solution.

 Secondly, they also save you a lot of money.
-The cost of hiring a professional photographer to do a custom shoot for you is way, way higher than the $15 or so that you would spend in buying a stock photo.
+The cost of hiring a professional photographer to do a custom shoot for you is way, was higher than the $15 or so that you would spend buying a stock photo.
 Let alone that if you get a subscription or you buy a bunch of them at once, you can get them for as low as a few cents each.

-Using stock photos you can have professional looking designs for your adverts, your website, your presentations and many other projects, without breaking the bank and without taking any legal risks.
+Using stock photos, you can have professional-looking designs for your adverts, your website, your presentations, and many other projects, without breaking the bank and without taking any legal risks.

-It's a super useful resource for small to medium businesses, startups, beginner professionals and any other person needing professional, high quality photography right away and at affordable rates.
+It's a super useful resource for small to medium businesses, startups, beginner professionals, and any other person needing professional, high-quality photography right away and at affordable rates.

 If you are interested in finding a manual for the correct use of stock photos, our brand-new guide to rules for using stock photos might be a great help to you.